-Cats are commonly known to hiss at threats such as dogs or visitors they don’t like, but why might cats hiss at their own species and even an unthreatening member of their own species like a kitten?
+Cats are known to hiss at threats such as dogs or visitors they don’t like.
+But why do cats hiss at their own species?
+Why do cats even hiss at kittens, which appear to pose no threat?

-Cats use vocalizations to express all manner of emotions like meows, chattering, and purrs.
-In this article you’ll find out why your cat might hiss at a kitten and if this is normal cat behavior.
+Cats use vocalizations to express all manner of emotions like meows, chattering, purrs, and even hisses.
+In this article, you’ll find out why your cat might hiss at a kitten and if this is normal cat behavior.

 Why Do Cats Hiss In The First Place?

-Their hiss could mean a variety of things.
-They might be downright annoyed and sending you a warning signal to back off and give them space.
+A cat’s hiss can mean a variety of things.
+They might be downright annoyed and are sending you a warning signal to back off and give them space.
 A hiss might also mean that they are in pain (for example, because of arthritis).
-The hiss notifies someone or another animal that they feel upset, and it also shows off their extremely sharp teeth, a pretty scary threat.
+The hiss notifies someone or another animal that they feel upset.
+It also shows off their extremely sharp teeth, which can be a pretty scary threat.

 Cats are solitary and independent animals and hissing at new kittens is very normal.
-It might be triggered for a number of reasons:
+It might be triggered for a number of reasons, as described below.

-Firstly, cats are very territorial animals and a new animal on their turf should be warned that the older cat was here first.
-Cats have spent time spreading their scent around their area and that will include your whole house and possible outside area.
+Cats are very territorial animals.
+When they see a new animal on their turf, they make it clear that the older cat was here first.
+Cats spend time spreading their scent around their area, which includes your whole house and possibly the outside area.

-Once a kitten arrives, their new smell will feel like a threat has invaded their space.
-Your cat may hiss at the feline intruder as a form of territorial aggression.
-Make sure they still have plenty of ‘their’ things in the same place with the same smell to comfort them while they get used to the newest member of the household.
+Once a kitten arrives, their new smell feels like a threat has invaded the space.
+Your cat’s hiss at the intruder is a form of territorial aggression.
+For your older cat, have plenty of ‘their’ things in the same place with the same, familiar smell to comfort them while they get used to the newest member of the household.

 Also Read: How Do Cats Mark Their Territory?

-Your cat may have been a solo cat for quite a while and won’t want a new kitten to come in and think they’re the boss.
-Your cat might want to set the hierarchy and warn the kitten who is in charge.
+If your cat has been a solo cat for quite a while, they won’t want a new kitten to come in thinking they’re the boss.
+Your cat sets the hierarchy and hisses to warn the new kitten about who is in charge.

-Kittens are notoriously playful and boisterous, and for a reserved, older cat this can be a little too much to handle sometimes.
-A quick hiss when the kitten has over-stepped the mark and annoyed the older cat is just a way of setting down the ground rules for them and forming boundaries.
+Kittens are notoriously playful and boisterous.
+For a reserved, older cat, this can be a little too much to handle sometimes.
+A quick hiss when the kitten has over-stepped the mark and annoyed the older cat is just a way of setting down the ground rules and forming boundaries.

 3. Feeling Trapped

-If cats feel boxed in when being introduced to a new kitten, their fight or flight system will kick in and if there’s no space for flight, then they could resort to fight.
-A hiss will indicate that their anxiety about their situation and they want some space from the kitten.
+If cats feel boxed in when being introduced to a new kitten, it triggers their fight-or-flight response.
+If there’s no space for flight, then they resort to fight instead.
+A hiss indicates that their anxious about their situation and they want some space from the kitten.

 Also Read: Why Do Cats Like Boxes?
 8 Reasons Why!